 Philodendron Florida Ghost, (also called Florida Ghost) is one of the aroid plants that we love.
 They are one of the prettiest vine climbers.

-What makes Florida Ghost special is their new leaves will be white and turn to lime green after a few days and become green in their mature leaves.
-So fascinating to see from day by day.
+What makes Philodendron Florida Ghost special is that their new leaves will be white and turn lime green after a few days and become green in their mature leaves.
+It is so fascinating to see it day by day.

 Besides their beauty, the Florida Ghost will help you to clean the air in your room with their natural purifier system.

 Before you buy Florida Ghost, better to know how to treat them right that can help them grow healthier.